 Balance transfer cards typically have one of these 0% intro APR offers for a specified period of time and may charge a fixed fee or a percentage of the amount you transfer.

 To figure out if a balance transfer is a good idea for you, check whether you’ll pay more money on the interest payments on your current card than the cost of any balance transfer fees.
 And you should also try to pay the balance off before the card’s promotional period expires to avoid paying interest on your balance.

 3. Seek nonprofit credit counseling

 Nonprofit organizations may provide credit counseling services that offer free or low-cost advice on budgeting and debt management.
-Credit counseling organizations don’t typically negotiate to reduce debt.
-But they may work with creditors on payment plans or to stop late fees or collection efforts.
+Credit counseling agencies don’t typically negotiate to reduce debt.
+But a credit counselor may work with creditors on payment plans or to stop late fees or efforts like collection calls.

 Next steps if you want to go ahead with debt settlement